 - Italian: Go for whole-grain pasta and tomato sauce (with no cheese added), and ask them to throw in as many grilled/steamed vegetables as they can find!

 - Steakhouse/American: Believe it or not, you can get a great meal at a steakhouse.
 Ask for potatoes, sweet potatoes, and lots of steamed vegetables.
-You can also ask for a huge salad!
+You can also ask for a huge salad.
 Ask your waiter for a salad with every fresh vegetable they have on hand (and even fruit), with a side of balsamic vinegar (or sneak in your own plant-strong dressing).

-▪ Breakfast spots: Ask for oatmeal made with non-dairy milk or water, fruit, and some nuts.
-You can also ask if they have whole grain bread, a little nut butter, and some fruit.
+- Breakfast spots: Ask for oatmeal made with water or plant-based milk, fruit, and some nuts.
+You can also ask if they have whole-grain bread, a little nut butter, and some fruit.

-▪ Coffee shops: Hot herbal tea is always a great option.
+- Coffee shops: Hot herbal tea is always a great option.
 Most coffee shops carry plant-based milk now as well instead of using dairy creamer.
 If you are having a snack, go for something like oatmeal.
 You can also get a little bit of dried fruit and nuts at many places.
-I’m a frequent flyer for the Starbuck’s oatmeal in almost all airports.
+I’m a frequent flyer and go for the Starbucks oatmeal, which is available in almost all airports.